amritaprithiani/Investment_Solution/README.md

 ## Conclusion

-Berksire Hathaway Inc performed best than reat of funds but remain less than S&P 500.
-It remains high in volatility and risk but less than the market.
-It provides best return on risk poses.
-Average rolling beta stayed low i.e 0.21 that means stock has low level of corelation with s&p 500 So for diversification point of view it is great stock.
+Berkshire Hathaway Inc outperformed most funds, but still lagged behind the S&P 500.
+Despite being high in volatility and risk, it offered a better return on risk than the market.
+Its average rolling beta was low, at 0.21, indicating a low correlation with the S&P 500, making it a good choice for diversification.

-Tiger Global Management performance was less than rest of the funds but it remains lowest in volatility and risk yet provided best return on risk.
-Average rolling beta is close to zero i.e 0.03 for Tiger Global Managemet that says it is not going to be much corelated to the market.
+In contrast, Tiger Global Management underperformed compared to other funds, but had the lowest volatility and risk, while still providing the best return on risk.
+With an average rolling beta close to zero, at 0.03, it is not strongly correlated with the market.